1041792 | BIOMETRIC SYSTEMS | 1st | 1st | 6 | INF/01 | ENG |

 Applying knowledge and understanding:

-The students will be able to judge the security of advanced cryptographic applications.
+The students will be able to judge the actual (in)security of a design

 The course aims at providing basic concepts and methodologies of control theory, operations research and game theory, which constitute an analytical framework for the modeling of cyber-physical systems and of the main types of attacks on cyber-physical systems (for example: "denial of service", " replay attack "," covert attack "," false data injection ") and for the solution of security games and decision problems.
 The course will summarize a number of such methodologies and show how their application is able to deal with cyber-physical security problems in numerous example use cases.